 - Make them cheesy.
 Cut in a little further when scoring the meat and add a few small pieces of your favorite cheese before wrapping.

 - Don’t forget to preheat!
-While not required, I find that waiting the extra minute or two ensures more even cooking with my food.
+While not required, I find that waiting the extra minute or two ensures more even cooking when making pigs in a blanket in an air fryer.

 - Keep the dough chilled.
 Place half of the prepared dogs in the refrigerator while you cook the other half, otherwise the dough will become too soft.